There was a time when I believed that to make frozen yogurt, all you need to do is pop the yogurt in the freezer. Boy was I wrong!

 I am constantly horrified by the outrageously expensive frozen yogurts available in the market today.
 For a few measly grams you have to pay a small fortune, so much so that it isn’t even funny.
 And the quality of the product is nothing to sing about either.
 Which is why I decided to take things into my own hands.
 Nope, I ain’t making the frozen yogurt fellows rich anymore.

-- 1/3 cup finely powdered sugar (or any other sweetner to taste)
+- Sugar - 1/3 cup, finely powdered (or any other sweetner to taste)

 - Pour the yogurt to a freezer-proof container.
 Beat in the sugar and the vanilla.
 Freeze until the sides are firm but the middle remains soft.

 - Take the container out and with an electric beater, beat until it is soft and fluffy but not quite melted.
 Freeze again.